 Bread Machine Version

 - Start by adding water into the loaf pan fitted in the bread machine.
 Measure the oil first and then the honey (this makes the honey slip out of the measuring cup) and add to water.
-Add half the flour, then salt and vital wheat gluten.
-Add remaining flour.
+Add 3 cups of flour, then salt and vital wheat gluten.
+Add the remaining 1 ½ cups over the salt and vital wheat gluten.

-- Make a small well in flour and put yeast into that well.
+- Make a small well in the flour and put yeast into that well.

-- Set to manufacturer's instructions for wheat bread and light crust and let it go.
+- Set the bread machine to the manufacturer's instructions for wheat bread with a light crust.

 Oven Version

-- Sprinkle the yeast over the water and let sit for 5 minutes, or until mixture gets creamy and a bit bubbly.
+- Sprinkle the yeast over the water and mix in the honey.
+Let that sit for 5 minutes, or until the mixture gets creamy and a bit bubbly.

-- In a bowl fitted for a stand mixer, mix together salt, vital wheat gluten and 3 cups of the flour.
+- In a large mixing bowl or bowl fitted for a stand mixer, mix together salt, vital wheat gluten, and 3 cups of flour.

-- Once doubled, punch dough down and shape as desired and place into a 9x5 pan (2 pound loaf pan) or divide the dough evenly and place into two 1-pound loaf pans.
-Cover with a towel or plastic wrap, and let rise until doubled again.
+- Once the dough has doubled, punch dough down and shape in one 2-pound loaf or into two 1-pound loaves.
+Place the loaf or loaves into a greased loaf pan.
+Use a 9x5" pan for a 2-pound loaf, and two 8x4" loaf pans for two 1-pound loaves.
+Cover the pans with a towel or plastic wrap, and let rise until doubled again.

-- Bake at 350 for 35-40 minutes for a 2 pound loaf and 25-30 minutes for a 1-pound loaf, or until your bread reaches an internal temperature of 190 degrees or sounds hollow when tapped on the bottom of the loaf.
+- Once doubled, bake the bread at 350 degrees F for 35-40 minutes for a 2-pound loaf and 25-30 minutes for a 1-pound loaf, or until your bread reaches an internal temperature of 190 degrees.

 Notes